 - Research projects include field trials of aphid resistance, low linolenic oil traits of soybeans and rootworm resistance traits in corn.
 Field trials include twin-row corn production, row spacing, date of planting studies of soybeans, and certified organic production.
 Other studies have focused on animal feeding trials with ethanol industry byproducts.
 Students have also investigated water quality, insect populations, and biofuel crops.

-Find out more about agricultural degree programs at Dordt College or contact the Admissions Office at 1-800-343-6738.
+Find out more about agricultural degree programs at Dordt University or contact the Admissions Office at 1-800-343-6738.